Somerton Physiotherapy

 How can my child avoid injury when returning to sport/training?

-How can my child avoid injury when returning to sport/training after a break?
-If your child has returned to sports/training in recent weeks, please see some top tips on how they can avoid injury..
-If your child has an old injury or is carrying an injury from last season, it
+How can my child avoid injury when returning to sport/training?
+If your child has returned to sports/training in recent weeks, please see some top tips on how your child can avoid injury..
+If your child has an old injury or is carrying an injury from last season, it would be best to get this assessed by a chartered physio prior to the new season commencing.
+If the weather remains cold make sure your child is wearing the correct protective

 Common Skiing Injuries – How Somerton Physio Can Help You?

-Common Skiing Injuries – Physiotherapy in Dublin 15 It is that time of the year again when we dust off our skiing gear and head for the slopes.
-The popularity of skiing and snowboarding has grown significantly over the past decade despite concerns that these activities are high-risk and can
+Common Skiing Injuries – How Somerton Physio Can Help You?
+Snowboarding-related / Skiing Injuries It is that time of the year again when we dust off our skiing gear and head for the slopes.
+The popularity of skiing and snowboarding has grown significantly over the past decade despite concerns that these activities are high-risk and can lead to injury.
+Snow sport-related injuries can happen to anyone of any age but a recent study shows that the populations at a greater

 Lateral Epicondylitis (Tennis Elbow)

-What is Lateral Epicondylitis/Tennis Elbow?
+Lateral Epicondylitis (Tennis Elbow) What is Lateral Epicondylitis/Tennis Elbow?
 Lateral Epicondylitis (Tennis Elbow) is a painful condition affecting the outside of the elbow.
 In most cases it is caused by an overuse or repetitive strain placed on the elbow.
-It varies from 1-3% in the general population to more than 50% in amateur tennis
+It varies from 1-3% in the general population to more than 50% in amateur tennis players.
+However, tennis players only account for 5% making the term ‘tennis elbow’ quite inaccurate.
+In sports, the elbow joint contributes to 15% of the force

 The Female Athlete Triad